 Moreover, you will engage in tailor-made simulations on EU governance, receive access to a unique digital learning environment, and expand your professional network by getting to know your fellow participants as well as EU professionals.

-The seminar will focus on third-country lobbying efforts, on which a number of optional readings will be provided both prior to and following the seminar.
+The seminar will focus on third-country engagement efforts, on which a number of optional readings will be provided both prior to and following the seminar.
 After successful participation, you will receive a certificate.

 Are you interested in this course?
 Register via the webform.
 Looking forward to your participation.